How to Install / Enable OpenSSH on CentOS 7

 After successfully enabling SSH and configuring the sshd file, adjust the firewall settings to make sure there are no compatibility issues.

-It is also possible to restrict IP access to make the connection even more secure.
+It is also possible to restrict IP access to further secure the connection.

 To restrict IP access, edit the iptables file by typing: